 Guardianship of Thorn Abbey

-The story of the foundation of the abbey of Thorn by Count Ansfried (see theme 1) shows the involvement of Roman King Otto I, who donated territory rights to Ansfried around 950 (charter no. 1).
-We often encounter Roman kings when it comes to (legal) acts by the abbey of Thorn.
-Thus, in 985 Roman King Otto III, grandson of Otto I, donated to Count Ansfried toll, coin, excise (tax) rights and other rights in the north of the country that belong to the abbey (charter no. 2).
-In June 1007 Roman king and later emperor Hendrik II, granted, among other things, the right of market, toll and districtio: jurisdiction over the area to the abbey of Thorn.
-Roman King Adolf approved these grants on 15 September 1292 (charter no. 62).
+The story of the foundation of Thorn Abbey by Count Ansfried (see theme 1) shows the involvement of Roman King Otto I. Ansfried was present in 962 as "sword bearer" at the coronation of Otto as Roman Emperor by the Pope .
+Otto I granted territory rights to Ansfried around 950 (charter no. 1).
+Ansfried subsequently donated them to the abbey.
+Roman King Adolf confirmed the abbey in these rights more than 300 years later (charter no. 61).
+We do encounter Roman kings more often where (legal) acts are concerned.
+For example, in 985 Roman King Otto III, the grandson of Otto I, granted Count Ansfried toll, coin, excise (tax) rights and other rights in the north of the country (charter no. 2).
+In June 1007, still during Ansfried's lifetime as bishop of Utrecht, Roman king and later emperor Hendrik II granted, among other things, market rights, toll rights and "districtio": jurisdiction over the areato the abbey of Thorn.
+Thereby Hendrik confirmed the donations made by Bishop Notger of Liege to the abbey of some churches in other areas (charter no. 4).
+Roman King Adolf approved these donations on 15 September 1292 (charter no. 62).
+On the same day Adolf confirmed and renewed the territorial rights of the abbey of Thorn received by Ansfried from Hendrik II over some churches (charter no. 62) (see also theme 3).

-In a charter of 12 December 1282 (see theme 6), Reinoud I, Count of Gelre and Duke of Limburg, states that Willem II, Lord of Horne, renounces all rights to levies and stipends as guardian of the Land of Thorn (charter no. 47).
-This shows that, at least until then, a certain guardianship also existed, exercised by the lords of Horne.
+One charter dealing with an issue (see theme 6) is that of 12 December 1282, in which Count Reinoud I of Gelre and Duke of Limburg charters that Willem II, lord of Horne and Altena, relinquishes all levies and stipends as guardian of the Land of Thorn (charter no. 47).

 partners